Australian Retriever: The Unique Breed of Dog You Didn’t Know Existed

 Both the Australian Shepherd and the Golden Retriever are trendy dogs.
 They sit high at the popularity ranking scale, with the Aussie being 12th, while the Goldie is seated in the high 4th place.
 These are magnificent breeds.

-Now imagine if somebody was about to crossbreed these two beautiful dogs?
+Now imagine if somebody was about to crossbreed these two beautiful dogs.
 Well, somebody already did.
-It resulted in creating a lovely dog whose name proudly explains its ancestry.
+It resulted in the creation of a lovely dog whose name proudly explains its ancestry.
 So, meet the Golden Retrievers.

 What’s an Australian Retriever?